For details of flood warnings, please visit the Environment Agency's website.

 - Do not put yourself at risk.

 This is a directory of flood protection products and services put together to help you protect your home or business against flooding.
-Whilst we cannot endorse any of the products, we are happy to provide the information to enable you to make informed choices.
+While we cannot endorse any of the products, we are happy to provide the information so that you can make informed choices.

 Where there is a risk of flooding to a depth of more than 0.9m, keeping water out can sometimes do more harm than good.
 The pressure of water against your property may cause structural damage to the building itself.

-The National Flood Forum recommends that you visit the Environment Agency website before purchasing any flood protection products.
+The National Flood Forum recommends that you visit the Environment Agency website before you buy any flood protection products.

 You can also phone Floodline on 0845 988 1188 and ask for copies of their information booklets "Preparing for a Flood", "During a Flood" and "After a Flood".